berk2k/VetSoft/README.md

-# 🐾 Veterinary Clinic Management System
+# 🐾 Veterinary Clinic Workflow & Pet Owner Mobile App

 A **modern, cloud-based web and mobile application** designed to revolutionize the way veterinary clinics operate.
 This system replaces outdated, paper-based processes with a seamless digital platform—empowering both **veterinarians** and **pet owners** with real-time data, communication, and efficiency.